creichert/ido-vertical-mode.el/README.md

 Since the prospects are listed vertically, it may make sense to use `C-n/C-p` to navigate through the options.
-To achieve this, since `C-p` is bound to `ido-toggle-prefix` by default, you must bind `ido-toggle-prefix` to another key, for instance `C-c t`:
+To achieve this, since `C-p` is bound to `ido-toggle-prefix` by default, first you must bind `ido-toggle-prefix` to another key, for instance `C-c t`:

     (define-key ido-completion-map (kbd "C-c t") #'ido-toggle-prefix)